agabrown/agabpylib/README.rst

 Documentation
 -------------

-All classes and methods/functions are documented so use the python help() function to find out more.
+Included with most of the python code, so read the comments or use python's help() function.

 Installation notes
 ------------------

-This package was developed in a python 3.4 environment and you may experience problems if you have an older version installed.
+This package was developed in a python 3.4+ environment and you may experience problems if you have an older version installed.

 The following python packages are required: